The innermost layers of a woman’s flesh hold stories whose endings can emerge as the most beautiful tales of redemption and liberation.

 Reclaiming flesh is holy work.
 Your tears can lead you across the threshold into these secreted places.
 And even though the stories were created in a time when it felt like true love was nowhere to be found, a river of love is riding on the tail of each tear, ready and waiting to inscribe ‘The End’ at the end of each story.

 If you are curious about the journey of embodiment and coming to know again this sacred creativity, join me for my new course, Becoming a Force of Nature.
 We’ll be walking on four paws, feeling our instinctual way through a magnificent journey together.
 You can read more, here.
-The Early-bird price ends tomorrow, October 13th at 9:00 pm pdt.
+The Early-bird price ends Sunday, May 24th at Midnight PDT.